ckuelker/quick-guide-en-us/DevOps/Hardware/Control/BMC/ipmitool.md

 ipmitool lan set <channel> macaddr <macaddr>
 ```

-Sometimes the MAC address can only be set by Vendor specific raw commands.
+Sometimes the `MAC` address can only be set by vendor specific raw commands.
 Sometimes the `BMC` has 2 `LAN` interfaces.
 The number depends on the hardware
-and `BMC` firmware.
-The channel number needs usually to be specified.
+and the `BMC` firmware.
+The channel number usually needs to be specified.

 ```bash
 ipmitool raw 0x0c 0x01 0x01 0xc2 0x00